leaselabsco/test-engineer/README.md

 ### What We're Interested In

-* Chosen techniques used to make calls
+* Chosen techniques/deisgn used to make calls (note: specifically, the HTTP/REST gem can be as simple as HTTParty)
 * Class organization
 * Organization/Storage of constants/variables
 * Proper error handling